-If a Server fails to respond properly to the timing-mark option, Client-TELNET may continue to discard all output from the server.
+Note: If a server fails to respond properly to the timing-mark option, the Telnet client may continue to discard all output from the server.
 In this case, use the FLUSH command to resume normal operation.

 SET FLUSH char SET NOFLUSH